MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

-1. From a browser, navigate to the [Azure portal](https://portal.azure.com/) and sign in with your Azure account.
+1. From a browser, navigate to the Azure portal at `https://portal.azure.com/` and sign in with your Azure account.

    > [!Important]
    >